 - To stabilize patients and/or initiate reasonable diagnostic and therapeutic intervention

 - To facilitate the evacuation of seriously ill or injured patients when deemed necessary by a shipboard physician

-As part of their commitment to passenger and crew safety in the context of communicable diseases, CLIA’s Members have adopted the following policy for all oceangoing vessels:
+As part of their commitment to passenger and crew health and safety in the context of communicable diseases, CLIA’s members have adopted the following policy for all oceangoing vessels:

 Recognizing the wide variations in ship designs and capacities, itineraries, voyage lengths, and traveler demographics, cruise lines are to maintain appropriate public health measures to mitigate the introduction and/or spread of infectious illnesses on board ships.

 Cruise lines are to recommend guests and crew remain up to date with relevant vaccinations before traveling consistent with guidance from cognizant health authorities.

 Pre-boarding health screening measures are to be implemented to mitigate the introduction of communicable diseases.

 Cruise lines are to maintain prevention and response protocols to manage any increasing risks for transmission of communicable illnesses on board.